jootpoot/Python-Chatbot/README.md

 # Python Chatbot 🤖

 ## Overview
-This is a simple chatbot built using Python as part of my Year 10 project.
+This is a simple chatbot built using Python as part of a Year 10 project.
 The chatbot interacts with users by responding to predefined inputs and simulating a basic conversation.

 ## Features
 ✅ Responds to common user inputs